Last updated on August 16, 2026

 At some point weโ€™ve all made a deck full of powerful Magic spells without enough attention given to our deck's mana curve.
-Putting together a pile of battlecruisers is something that some of us move on from, but some of us (myself included) still enjoy the thrill from time to time.
+Putting together a pile of battlecruisers is something that some of us move on from, but others (myself included) still enjoy the thrill from time to time.

-Over the course of years there have been plenty of these humongous creatures, so letโ€™s take a walk through some of the biggest and baddest, shall we?
+Over many years there have been plenty of these humongous creatures, so letโ€™s take a walk through some of the biggest and baddest, shall we?

 What Are Battlecruisers in MTG?